threader/PC-Tuning/docs/post-install.md

 - Clear the PATH user environment variable of locations pointing to Windows bloatware folders.

+- Open ```C:\prerequisites\sysinternals\Autoruns.exe``` & remove any unwanted programs such as game launchers from starting automatically.
+Remove all obsolete entries with a yellow label, run with NSudo if you encounter any permission errors.

 - Some locations you may want to review for leftover bloat & unwanted shortcuts.

     - ``"%userprofile%\AppData"``